dsiufl/www.dsiufl.org-2016/_workshops/spark.md

    You can then click on the file named "spark-1.6.1-bin-hadoop2.6.tgz" which is a link that will take you to a page with a link to the download.
 The file will now probably be in your Downloads directory.
-1. **OR** On Windows, you can download the same file as above but re-compressed to a [.zip from a DSI web server here]().
+1. **OR** On Windows, you can download the same file as above but re-compressed to a [.zip from a DSI web server here](http://python.acis.ufl.edu/spark-1.6.1-bin-hadoop2.6.zip).
    The file will now probably be in your Downloads directory.
 1. Open a Command Prompt in Windows or a Terminal on OS X.
 1. Create a directory for this workshop on your Desktop.
 1. Extract the tarball or zip file to the new directory you just created so it